edakturk14/learning-aave-and-gho/README.md

 ## GHO

-### What is it?
-GHO is Aave's native stablecoin.
+GHO is a decentralized stablecoin native to the AAVE protocol.

+### AAVE Protocol

+AAVE protocol is a decentralized finance (DeFi) platform that allows users to lend and borrow crypto.

+There are 3 actors in the protocol: suppliers, borrowers, and liquidators
+1. **Suppliers**: Users who provide liquidity to the protocol by depositing their cryptocurrencies into a liquidity pool.
+In return, they earn interest on their deposits.
+2. **Borrowers**: Users who draw liquidity from these pools by taking out loans.
+They need to put up collateral (usually more valuable than the loan they are taking) to ensure the safety of the loan.
+Borrowers pay interest on the loans they take, which is distributed to the suppliers.
+3. **Liquidators**: They play a crucial role in maintaining the health and stability of the AAVE protocol.
+Their primary function is to monitor loans and ensure that they remain sufficiently collateralized (i.e., the value of the collateral remains higher than the value of the loan).
+If a borrower's collateral value falls below a certain threshold (due to price fluctuations in the cryptocurrency market), the position is considered undercollateralized and can be liquidated.

+*Interacting with GHO on the AAVE protocol is directly as interacting with any other asset of the protocol. - this is what is meant by GHO being native to the Aave Protocol.*

+### GHO Properties
+- **Over-collateralized**: Users must supply assets exceeding the value of the GHO they wish to mint.
+- **GHO is minted not supplied.**: GHO, unlike other tokens, is minted rather than supplied.
+When you borrow on the protocol, you receive GHO, which is minted at that moment instead of being drawn from pre-existing supplies.
+The borrowing rate for GHO is not set by market dynamics but is determined by AAVE governance (1 USD).
+Additionally, there's a discount mechanism in place for stkAAVE holders, allowing them to borrow at lower rates based on their staked assets.
-- Governed by the Aave DAO, it has a new concept called "[facilitators](https://docs.gho.xyz/concepts/how-gho-works/gho-facilitators)."
+- **Governed by the Aave DAO**: GHO introduces a new concept called "[facilitators](https://docs.gho.xyz/concepts/how-gho-works/gho-facilitators)."
 A Facilitator is a  protocol or an entity who are authorized bu the Aave DAO to mint GHO.
-- Over-collateralized: Users must supply assets exceeding the value of the GHO they wish to mint.

-### How it works?
+### But really - how does it works?
 GHO is an ERC20 token designed to maintain a stable value, pegged to the US Dollar.

 GHO is minted and burned by the smart contracts on demand when a user borrows and repays from the facilitators.